dacooderr/Windows-and-Linux-Optimization/readme.md

 ## LINUX

 **Best Kernel For Gaming**
   - [CachyOS](https://cachyos.org/): Best for latency and overall FPS.
-I have over a year of experience with this Kernel and highly recommend it over anything else if you are looking for the best gaming compatibility and stability and you're willing to learn Arch.
+I have over a year of experience with this Kernel and highly recommend it over anything else if you are looking for the best gaming compatibility and stability.
+Best introduction into Arch in my opinion.
   - [Bazzite](https://bazzite.gg/): Best for FPS and ease of use.
 Has built a strong reputation for being the most like windows without the bloat and with all the scheduling optimizations you'd expect from a gaming focused Linux Kernel.
   - [EndeavorOS](https://endeavouros.com/): A bit more complicated of an Arch based Kernel but after months of driving, I've come to prefer it for both gaming and everyday productivity.